 "We'll be able to quickly prove what works and what doesn't about IP storage," said 3ware's President and CEO John R. "Beau" Vrolyk.
 "We're actually shipping something.
 The rest of our competitors are just talking about it."

 Using existing TCP/IP Ethernet lines, the latest Macintosh-flavored NSU provides a choice of either 240 G Bytes or 600 G Bytes of additional storage space that can be attached to individual Macintosh machines or existing GbE networks in minutes.
-The NSU is said to provide the capability
+The NSU is said to provide the capability to handle up to 48 hours of continuous video streaming.

 At an entry price of about $15,000 for 240 G Bytes of storage space, 3ware is banking on widespread market acceptance of the NSU among creative Macintosh professionals involved in graphics design, advertising, and video/movie creation and manipulation.
 "We're about to see a massive explosion in the Macintosh market.
 We'll also see a predecessor in the way storage will be used," said Vrolyk.